marasteiger/MethyLYZR/README.md

 The probabilities of predictions output by `MethyLYZR.py` range from 0 to 1 and reflect the certainty of the prediction.

-- Scores > 0.6: Predictions with probabilities above 0.6 can be regarded as high-certainty predictions.
+- Scores > 0.6: Predictions with probabilities above 0.6 can be regarded as **high-certainty predictions**.

-- Scores <= 0.6: Predictions with scores below 0.5 are considered to have lower certainty.
+- Scores <= 0.6: Predictions with scores below 0.6 are considered to have **lower certainty**.
 These results suggest that the model has lower confidence in the prediction, and they should be treated accordingly.